• Fri. Apr 18th, 2025

 NUMBERS ON TARGET

-Despite some adverse conditions and a challenging start to the year, recent figures have indicated promising signs for the tourism sector on the island.
-The increases in passengers arriving and departing from Cyprus’s international airports and seaports have beaten previous records with June, July & August performing particularly well.
-The industry, however, still faces challenges with a dramatic drop in flight availability from important European markets, such as France, Denmark, and Sweden, impacting the tourist sector negatively and making it harder for Cyprus to attract visitors from these countries.
-The introduction of new European-wide visa controls this year is also expected to negatively impact visitor numbers to the island from the United Kingdom, which remains the island’s biggest visitor market.
+Despite some adverse conditions and a challenging start to the previous year, recent figures have indicated promising signs for the tourism sector on the island.
+June, July & August are the months that usually perform particularly well.
+The increase in passenger numbers, arriving during these months, has often beaten previous records year on year.
+Direct flights to the United Kingdom, which remains the island’s biggest visitor market, have increased and this has helped to maintain high numbers.
+The industry, however, still faces challenges with a dramatic drop in direct flight availability from other important European markets.
+This has made it more difficult for Cyprus to attract visitors from countries that include France, Denmark, and Sweden, impacting the tourist sector negatively.
+This, as well as the introduction of new European-wide visa controls, is also expected to negatively impact future visitor numbers to the island.

 AN AMBITIOUS STRATEGY